wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 explicitly filter this traffic, and, in order to ensure that SRv6 traffic does not leak in, the operator must explicitly filter SRv6 traffic.

-Fail-open protocols are inherently less safe than fail-closed protocols; they rely on perfect configuration of filters on all interfaces at the boundary of a domain, and, if the filters are removed for any reason (for example, during troubleshooting), the network is at risk.
-In addition, devices (especially those using TCAM based filter mechanisms) may have limitation in the number and complexity of filters that can be applied, and adding new filter entries to protect against new protocols may not be possible.
+Fail-open protocols are inherently more risky than fail-closed protocols, as they may ignore operational realities; they rely on perfect configuration of filters on all interfaces at the boundary of a domain, and, if the filters are removed for any reason (for example, during troubleshooting), the network is at risk.
+In addition, devices (especially those using TCAM based filter mechanisms) may have limitations in the number and complexity of filters that can be applied, and so adding new filter entries to protect against new protocols may not be possible.

-Fail-closed protocols, on the other hand, do not require any explicit filtering - in order for the protocol to transit an interface, the operator must explicitly enable the protocol on that interface.
+Fail-closed protocols, on the other hand, do not require any explicit filtering.
+In order for the protocol to transit an interface, the operator must explicitly enable the protocol on that interface.
 In addition, the protocol is inherently more robust, as it does not rely on filters that may be limited in number and complexity.
 Finally, fail-closed protocols are inherently more